 564 S. Dora St., PO Box 450, Ukiah

-Services to prevent and lessen the effects of domestic violence and sexual assault, including 24-hour crisis hotline; emergency safe shelter for battered women and their children; peer counseling, transitional housing program in Ukiah; individual and group counseling; prevention and education programs; legal assistance; and a volunteer program.
+Services to prevent and lessen the effects of domestic violence and sexual assault including emergency safe shelter for battered women and their children.
+Also, a transitional housing program available in Ukiah.
+Contact Ukiah office for schedule at other Inland locations.
 See www.projectsanctuary.org.

 Various programs to assist those in need, including utilities, wood, propane, clothes, and limited food, gas, and bus vouchers.

 St. John's Episcopal Church Food Closet/Thrift